-System/Recipients/ Categories of Recipients Purpose of the processing Data Retention Period Lawful basis (UK GDPR) Your Rights information and technology partner to the health and social care system.
+System/Recipients/ Categories of Purpose of the processing Data Retention Period Lawful basis (UK GDPR) Your Rights Recipients ' ' NHS England Transformation Directorate of NHS England All records hold by RelatedLegislation:\$10NHS2006 Vou have the right to: NHS England Transformation Directorate Directorate (formerly NHS Digital) Transformation Directorate of NHS England, previously known as NHS Digital, and previously the Health and Social Care Information Centre)is a national information and technology partner to the health and social care system.
 NHS Digital use digital technology to transform the NHS and social care.
-NHS Digital carries out National Data collections/extraction from the GP record.
+NHS Digital carries out National Data collections/ extraction from the GP record.
 These include: General Practice Extraction Service (GPES) This is an extraction of much of your GP data for use by the NHS centrally for planning and research.
 It is controlled by NHS Digital and is a statutory requirement upon your GP under sections 259(1)(a) and 259(5) of the Health and Social Care Act 2012.
-Further details for patients are provided at https://digital.nhs.uk/data-and-information/data-collections-and-data-sets/data-collections/general-practice-data-for-planning-and-research.
-National Diabetes Audit (NDA) - A national monitoring system, auditing the care of patients with diabetes.
-The data extracted for the purpose of NDA includes NHS Number, date of birth and postcode, as well as clinical parameters related to diabetes.
-NDA is a mandatory data extraction under section 254 of the Health and Social Care Act 2012, this means that we are compelled by law to share your data Individual GP Level Data (IGPLD) - A national monitoring system to enable NHS Digital to provide GPs with clinical information on the care provision for their patients.
-The data extracted includes the NHS number.
-IGPLD is a mandatory data extraction specified in the Records Management Codes of Practice for Health and Social Care Article 9 (2) (h) - processing is necessary for medical or social care treatment or, the management of health or social care systems and services Related Legislation: S254 of the Health and Social Care Act 2012 request rectification of any inaccuracy in your personal information; restrict the processing of your personal information where:
+Further details for patients are provided at https://digital.nhs.uk/data-and-information/data- collections/general-practice-data-for-planning- and-research.
+All records held by the Practice will be kept for the duration specified in the Records Management Codes of Practice for Health and Social Care Article 6(1) (c) - processing for legal obligation; Article 9 (2) (h) - processing is necessary for medical or social care treatment or, the management of health or social care systems and services Related Legislation: S254 of the Health and Social Care Act 2012 You have the right to: To access, view or request copies of your personal information; request rectification of any inaccuracy in your personal information; restrict the processing of your personal information where: ✓ accuracy of the data is contested, ✓ the processing is unlawful or, ✓ where we no longer need the data for the purposes of the processing.
+Right to object: You do not have the right to object as the sharing is a legal and professional requirement under the law.
+Whilst there is no right to object under 6(1)(c), NHS Digital respects Type 1 objections (9Nu0) present in the GP record and no data will be extracted and uploaded if so.